 Thompson Coburn’s Higher Education Practice is pleased to announce the next entry in its 2020-21 Higher Education Webinar Series.
 On Tuesday, February 23, the practice will offer a 90-minute presentation focused on valuation and structure in transactions involving institutions of higher education.
 The webinar will consider mergers and acquisitions (M&A) occurring in both the private, non-profit and proprietary sectors, as well as across sectors.
 The presenters will begin with a discussion of the value drivers in postsecondary M&A, then focus on trends, attractive market segments, and valuation data.
 From there, the presentation will turn to common postsecondary M&A structures and the considerations that drive structure selection.
 Finally, the presenters will consider three case studies, each representing a different structural option.

 The presenters for the upcoming webinar include Dave Mohr, the President and Co-Founder of Salud Education, Aaron Lacey, Chair of the Firm’s Higher Education Practice, and Emily Murphy, a partner in the Firm’s Corporate & Securities Practice and a veteran manager of higher education transactions.

 The live presentation of this webinar was approved for 1.5 hours of general CLE credit in California and Illinois and 1.8 hours of general CLE credit in Missouri.
 1.5 hours of general CLE credit is pending in Texas.
-If you are interested in receiving credit for watching the recorded presentation, please click here.
+CLE credit is no longer available for this recording.